Explores sites connected to Tom Petty in his childhood hometown of Gainesville and throughout Florida.

 "Really love this whole idea.
 I’m a diehard and would love to go on the Tom Petty Trail in Florida sometime in the future," wrote Wendy DeCou.

 "This would be worth another trip to Gainesville.
 What a labor of love!
 This is amazing...
-And absolutely priceless!" wrote Brandi Skinner.
+And absolutely priceless! ....
+'You're Keeping Me Alive' most definitely comes to mind when I think of all the work you've done!" wrote Brandi Skinner.

 "Thank you.
 Thank you.
 Thank you.
 The web pages you have assembled are an obvious labor of love.